InfiniteWorld/PocketMine-MP/.github/ISSUE_TEMPLATE.md

 NOTE: LATEST is not a valid version.
 PocketMine-MP version should include Jenkins build number and/or git commit hash.

 NO support whatsoever will be provided for third-party modified variants of PocketMine-MP.
 Issues relating to third-party modifications will be closed as spam.

-Note that 32-bit platforms are no longer supported by PocketMine-MP and issues concerning 32-bit platforms will be closed.
 -->
 * PocketMine-MP: <!-- LATEST IS NOT A VALID VERSION -->
 * PHP: